Busting desi food myths, redefining healthy-eating and celebrating Indian cuisine.

 Tray with three corn cauliflower tacos with purple cabbage and avocado cubes

-Tandoori Style Spicy Cauliflower Tacos (Vegan)
+Tandoori-Style Spicy Cauliflower Tacos Recipe

 Get ready for a flavour-packed adventure with Tandoori-style Spicy Cauliflower Tacos!
 Easy, delicious, and vegan, these tacos bring playful flavours to your plate.
 Enjoy a plant-based feast that's diabetes-friendly and heart-healthy.
 Let the fiesta begin!